 This one is not something you have control over, but unfortunately, if your parents have oily skin it’s more likely that you’ll have oily skin as well.
 The way our body functions is determined by the genetic code that we inherit from our parents and grandparents.
 We get their strong sides but also their weaknesses.

-You know - puberty, the menstrual cycle, menopause, etc. Hormones are another large contributing factor to oily skin, and they’re pretty hard to control.
+You know - puberty, the menstrual cycle, menopause, etc. Hormones are another large contributing factor to oily skin, as well as acne, and they’re pretty hard to control.
 The good news is that they’re not predetermined like your genes are.
 There are some tips for oily skin caused by hormonal changes one can undertake in order to balance their hormones, including medical treatments.
 And of course, if you’re going through hormonal changes adding in natural home remedies, as well as lifestyle and diet changes (like dairy-free) to the mix can certainly help.